Kielson123/Expanded-Weaponry/README.md

 # Overview
 Expanded Weaponry is a mod that enhances Minecraft combat in many ways.
 Its main focus is on providing more variety and choice in equipment.

-I highly advise combining this mod with [Better Combat](https://modrinth.com/mod/better-combat) as it offers cool animations that enhance gameplay and enable you to dual-wield weapons.
+I highly advise combining this mod with [Better Combat](https://modrinth.com/mod/better-combat)(if avaible for the selected version) as it offers cool animations that enhance gameplay and enable you to dual-wield weapons.

 # New items